mandarini/slides-mot/slides.md

 # Build in a Weekend.
 Scale to Millions.

-> "Supabase is open source."

 ### What is Supabase?

+Production‑ready Postgres backend with integrated services

 <div class="grid grid-cols-2 gap-8 mt-8 text-left">
 <div>

-- **The open-source Firebase alternative** built on Postgres
+- **The open-source Firebase alternative**
 - Everything you need to build and scale apps

 </div>